dhellmann/pymotw/PyMOTW/urllib/index.rst

         foo=bar

-You can send any byte-string as data, if the server expects something other than url-encoded form arguments in the posted data.
+You can send any byte-string as data, in case the server expects something other than url-encoded form arguments in the posted data.

 Paths vs. URLs
 ==============

 Some operating systems use different values for separating the components of paths in local files than URLs.
-To make your code portable, you should use the functions pathname2url() and url2pathname() to convert back and forth.
+To make your code portable, you should use the functions :func:`pathname2url()` and :func:`url2pathname()` to convert back and forth.
 Since I am working on a Mac, I have to explicitly import the Windows versions of the functions.
-Using the versions of the functions exported by urllib gives you the correct defaults for your platform, so you do not need to do this.
+Using the versions of the functions exported by :mod:`urllib` gives you the correct defaults for your platform, so you do not need to do this.

 .. include:: urllib_pathnames.py
     :literal: